20+ year of experience

 Another contributing factor is pure negligence on behalf of the trucking companies.
 Trucking companies will often discard reasonable balancing of safety and profit, choosing to put a questionable truck on the highway and risk the safety of those on the road, rather than risk a loss of profits.
 Afterall, not putting a truck on the road will guarantee no profit, while there is only a chance of endangering the lives of others as well as the company’s own employee(s).

 The current number of injuries, deaths, illegal and unsafe semi-trucks is astonishing and quite frankly, simply unacceptable.
-Changes must be made not only from within the trucking industry, but also from within the overseeing agency whose sole purpose is to protect our friends, families, and the American public.
+Changes must be made not only from within the trucking industry, but also from within the overseeing agency whose sole purpose is to protect our friends, families, and the American public from semi-truck accidents.

 The trucking industry must change its practices to ensure the safety of every other driver on the roads.
 This means that it must not only conform to “custom in the field” (or what every other trucking company is doing at the time) but also anticipate its own potential for harm and take steps to lessen its own impact in the face of foreseeable risks.
 Trucking safety equipment has evolved far beyond the days of a CB radio, paper logs, and reflective safety cones.
 For instance, companies now have the option to purchase such “electronic onboard recorders” to monitor their driver’s sleep patterns and actual driving time, rather than relying on self-reported paper logs.
 This allows companies to identify problem drivers before they hurt anyone by reporting uses of speed, vehicle control, and driver productivity.